 Bringing a trophy showroom to places that didn't have a local supplier.
 Seen all over the roads of Edinburgh the Lothians, Fife and Central Scotland in the 90's the Mobile Trophy Shop.

-Above : Alan and Pat the founders of Alpha Trophies
+Above : Alan and Pat Alpha Trophies founders

 Below: Presenting the Trophies at the 1987 Scottish Pool Championship.

 After leaving his job as an engineer in an Edinburgh factory Alan joined his wife and daughter working at the shop full-time.
 In the late seventies the company expanded to offer light industrial engraving such as brass plates, electrical sockets and door entry systems.
-Growth was rapid and the large amount of pubs, clubs and schools provided steady work.
+Growth was rapid and the large amount of pubs, clubs and schools around the area provided steady work and a need for space.

 Above: 1992 Our Hand engraver scribes the League and Skol Cup for Local Team Hibs